Kaveri River water dispute: Kaveri river

-The first agreement on sharing Kaveri river water dates back to 1892, between Madras Presidency and princely state of Mysuru.
+The Kaveri river system is one of the major river systems in South India.
+It arises at Talakaveri in the Brahmagiri Hills of the Western Ghats in Karnataka.
+Once it leaves the Kodagu hills, it flows eastwards onto the Deccan Plateau and widens to 900-1200 ft before flowing south-east.
+At Shivanasamudra, the river drops 91 m and forms the Shivanasamudra Falls, after which it passes through the Mekedatu gorge.
+After flowing for 320 km in Karnataka, the river flows for about 64 km along the Karnataka-Tamil Nadu border.

-History
+The river enters Tamil Nadu and forms the Hogenakkal Falls.
+After the falls, the river flows southwards towards Mettur Dam and joins its main right bank tributary Bhavani at Kooduthurai.
+The river flows eastwards and widens further before splitting into two branches near Tiruchirappalli.
+After flowing for 16 km, the two branches converge around the Srirangam island.
+The river further branches off into 36 different channels before emptying into the Bay of Bengal near Poompuhar in Mayiladuthurai district.
+The river traverses for about 416 km in Tamil Nadu for a total length of about 800 km.
+The basin area of the river is spread over 44,000 km^{2} in Tamil Nadu and 32,000 km^{2} in Karnataka.

-In 1881, the princely state of Mysore decided to revive the irrigation projects that were previously drafted up by the British for both states, but was met with resistance from the Madras Presidency.
-A conference was held in 1890 between the two states that eventually resulted in the Agreement of 1892 which aimed to meet the needs of both states.
+British era

-In 1910, king Nalvadi Krishnaraja Wodeyar and Chief Engineer Dawes of Mysore drafted a plan to construct a dam in two stages at Kannambadi village that would hold up to 41.5 TMC of water.
-However, Madras opposed the plan as it had its own plans of building a dam at Mettur which could hold up to 80 TMC of water.
+The early precursor for the dispute arose during the British Raj in 1807 when the Madras Presidency wrote to the princely state of Mysore regarding the usage of the Kaveri water by Mysore, which it considered as detrimental to Madras.
+In 1881, the princely state of Mysore planned irrigation projects using water from the Kaveri river, but was met with resistance from the Madras Presidency.
+A conference held in 1890 between the two parties resulted in an agreement signed in 1892 which aimed to meet the needs of both states.

-The Government of India gave permission to Mysore to build a dam that could store 11 TMC, but the dam's foundation was constructed and designed to hold the full capacity of water, 41.5 TMC.
-This led to further dispute amongst the two states and the British Government of India sent the matter to arbitration under Rule IV of the 1892 Agreement.
-The award was declared on 12 May 1914, which allowed Mysore to construct the dam up to 11 TMC.
-The decision was appealed by the Madras Presidency which eventually led to the Agreement of 1924 between the two states which allowed Mysore to build the Krishna Raja Sagara dam and Madras to build the Mettur dam.
-The 1924 agreement was written to last 50 years and gave Tamil Nadu 75% of the surplus water, Karnataka 23%, and the remaining to Kerala.
+In 1910, Krishnaraja Wodeyar, the ruler of Mysore, drafted a plan to construct a dam at Kannambadi with a capacity to hold up to 41.5 tmcft of water.
+However, Madras opposed the plan as it had its own plans of building a dam at Mettur which could hold up to 80 tmcft of water.
+While the British Raj gave permission to Mysore to build a dam that could store 11 tmcft, the dam was designed to hold the 41.5 tmcft as per the original plan.
+This led to further dispute amongst the two parties and the British government sent the matter to arbitration under the 1892 Agreement.
+The award was declared on 12 May 1914, which allowed Mysore to construct the dam with a permitted capacity of 11 tmcft.
+The decision was appealed by the Madras Presidency which eventually led to a new agreement in 1924.
+As per the agreement, Mysore was allowed to construct the Krishna Raja Sagara dam and Madras was let to build the Mettur Dam.
+It was agreed to give 75% of the surplus water of the Kaveri to Madras, with Mysore getting 23%, and the remaining to Travancore-Cochin.